mailjet/wordpress-mailjet-plugin-apiv3/README.txt

 == Upgrade notice ==

-= v5.2 =
+= 5.2.1 =
-* Added full WooCommerce integration
-* Added widget shortcode support
-* Fixed compatibility bug with Astra theme
-* Fixed W3C validation issue with the widget code
+* Fixed compatibility with the Theme Customizer
+* Added compatibility with custom roles
+* Tweaks and optimizations

 == Changelog ==

+= 5.2.1 =
+* Fixed compatibility with the Theme Customizer
+* Added compatibility with custom roles
+* Tweaks and optimizations

 = 5.2 =
 * Added full WooCommerce integration